cosimop2000/Multimodal-data-integration-for-OVCA-survival-prediction/README.md

 ## Acknowledgment

-Part of the code present in this work was taken from [Customics](https://github.com/HakimBenkirane/CustOmics/tree/main) and [ComprehensiveSurvival](https://github.com/githyr/ComprehensiveSurvival).
+Part of the code present in this work was taken from [Customics](https://github.com/HakimBenkirane/CustOmics/tree/main) and [ComprehensiveSurvival](https://github.com/githyr/ComprehensiveSurvival) as well as [CLAM](https://github.com/mahmoodlab/CLAM).